-Technology alone can’t fix dysfunctional organizational cultures any more than across-the-board pay raises will.
+Technology won’t fix dysfunctional organizational cultures any more than across-the-board pay raises will.
 Sure, a new “tool” might temporarily improve certain aspects of the problem, but it won’t fix the underlying problem by itself.

 But good news!
-Most business and IT leaders know by now that when you’re talking about digital transformation, it takes more than technology to make a transformation work.
-We have an insightful eBook titled Accelerate Digital Transformation With a Low-Code Digital Factory focused on transforming the organization when you’re ready to take that next step.
-It has some very useful information about setting up your teams and ensuring that the entire enterprise is involved in the effort.
+Most business and IT leaders know it takes more than technology to deliver transformation.
+We have an insightful eBook Accelerate Digital Transformation With a Low-Code Digital Factory focused on transforming the organization when you’re ready to take that next step.
+It’s packed with useful advice about setting up your teams and ensuring that the entire enterprise is involved in the effort.

-But, for the purpose of this blog, we do want to focus on the actual technology; low-code to be more precise.
-Although many digital transformation opportunities start with a technology focus on a single application, workflow, or development output, the discussion around integrating a low-code platform into IT should center more strategically on the transformation capabilities it empowers and the business benefits it delivers.
+However, in this blog-post, we do want to focus on the technology; low-code to be more precise.
+Although many digital transformation opportunities start with a technology focus on a single application, workflow, or development output, the discussion around integrating a low-code platform into IT should center more strategically on the transformation capabilities it empowers, and the business benefits it delivers.

-Successfully embracing low-code for empowering transformation requires coupling the technology with an adaptive culture, sound governance, and leadership, all topics we discuss more thoroughly in other posts on our blog.
-But let’s talk about technology specifically.
-There’s a lot of ground to cover.
+Successfully embracing low-code for empowering transformation requires coupling the technology with an adaptive culture, sound governance, and leadership, all topics we discuss elsewhere on our blog.

 Efficient Optimization Through Leadership Alignment

-Business leaders (and line of business leaders) are responsible for, compensated by, and measured on their ability to win, grow, and scale the business regardless of market conditions.
+Business leaders (and many department heads) are responsible for, compensated by, and measured on their ability to grow the business regardless of market conditions.

 Those market conditions today come from all over:

-- Pace of change: both internally (somewhat predictable) and externally (almost entirely unpredictable)
+- Internal change (somewhat predictable) and external change (almost entirely unpredictable)

 - Competitive threats: disruption from more agile players